Georgia race: Trump casts GOP winning streak as rejection of Dem ‘obstruction’

 With a "resist" message, Democrats sought to make the recent special elections a referendum on Trump's unpopular first several months in office -- but that strategy appears to have backfired.

-“Tonight, the people of Georgia’s Sixth District overwhelmingly voted not only for Karen, but also for President Trump’s agenda of replacing our broken healthcare system, reforming an outdated tax code, and prioritizing infrastructure investment," Republican National Committee Chairwoman Ronna McDaniel said in a statement.
+“Tonight, the people of Georgia’s 6th District overwhelmingly voted not only for Karen, but also for President Trump’s agenda of replacing our broken health care system, reforming an outdated tax code, and prioritizing infrastructure investment," Republican National Committee Chairwoman Ronna McDaniel said in a statement.
 "For the fourth time since November, voters have rejected the Democrat’s agenda of obstruction and made it clear it’s time get to work for the American people and join President Trump's administration in Making America Great Again.”

 Trump also gloated about the win.